-The contribution of this paper is to provide a broad evaluation of efficiency in the international insurance industry.
-We extend existing cross-country comparisons by analyzing a broad international dataset that has not yet been the subject of an efficiency study (the AM Best Non US database).
-We complement this database with US data so that our cross-country analysis covers data on 6462 insurance companies from 36 countries.
+The contribution of this paper was to provide a broad evaluation of efficiency in the international insurance industry.
+We extended existing cross-country comparisons by analyzing a broad international dataset that has not yet been the subject of an efficiency study (the AM Best Non US database).
+We complement this database with US data so that our cross-country analysis covers data on 6,462 insurance companies from 36 countries.
 To our knowledge this is the largest dataset ever analyzed in insurance-related efficiency literature.
-A total of 26,505 firm years is analyzed using both data envelopment analysis and stochastic frontier analysis, allowing us to glean a broad range of new insights into the efficiency of the international insurance industry:
+A total of 26,505 firm years were analyzed using both data envelopment analysis and stochastic frontier analysis, allowing us to glean a broad range of new insights into the efficiency of the international insurance industry:

 - During the sample period from 2002 to 2006, there is a steady growth in efficiency in the international insurance markets, although there are large differences between countries.
-Denmark and Japan have the most efficient insurance companies, whereas insurers in the Philippines have the lowest efficiency values - We are the first to determine technical and cost efficiency for 12 countries.
+Denmark and Japan have the most efficient insurance companies, whereas insurers in the Philippines have the lowest efficiency values. - We are the first to determine technical and cost efficiency for 12 countries.
 Among these, Norway turns out to be highly efficient, while many emerging markets such as Brazil, Indonesia, Mexico, Poland, Russia, and South Africa have relatively low efficiency.
-In general, developed countries in Asia and Europe on average achieve higher efficiency scores than do emerging market countries, indicating significant improvement potential for insurers operating in emerging markets.
-The results are in line with other cross-country comparisons in the insurance literature (Rai, 1996; Diacon et al., 2002; Fenn et al., 2008), and also agree with findings from studies in the financial services sector, e.g., banking (see, e.g., Amel et al., 2004 for Japanese banking). - The results of data envelopment analysis and stochastic frontier analysis and the economic insights that can be derived from them turn out to be very similar, both for technical efficiency and cost efficiency.
-This result agrees with the few other studies that have considered multiple frontier efficiency methodologies. - In our analysis, mutual insurers are consistently more efficient than stock insurers.
-Therefore, we cannot confirm the expense preference hypothesis.
-This result adds to the mixed evidence regarding the effect of organizational form on efficiency in
+In general, developed countries in Asia and Europe on average achieve higher efficiency scores than do emerging market countries, indicating significant improvement potential for insurers operating in emerging markets. - The results of data envelopment analysis and stochastic frontier analysis and the economic insights that can be derived from them turn out to be very similar, both for technical efficiency and cost efficiency.
+This result agrees with the few other studies that have considered multiple frontier efficiency methodologies.